syncfusion-content/blazor-docs/blazor/diagram-component/nodes/customization.md

 ## NodeTemplate

 We can define node style using template in NodeTemplate at tag level.
-If we want to define separate template for each node , differentiate the nodes by the ID property.
+If we want to define separate template for each node, differentiate the nodes by the ID property.
 The following code explains how to define template for a node.

 ```cshtml
 @using Syncfusion.Blazor.Diagram